Nagakute

 Nagakute (長久手市, Nagakute-shi) is a city located in Aichi Prefecture, Japan.
 As of 1 October 2019, the city had an estimated population of 61,503 in 24,352 households, and a population density of 2,854 persons per km2.
 The total area of the city is 21.55 sqkm.
 Nagakute is a member of the World Health Organization’s Alliance for Healthy Cities (AFHC).

 Geography

 Nagakute is located in the Owari Hills of central Aichi Prefecture, at an elevation of 43 to 184 meters, and is bordered by the metropolis of Nagoya to the west.
 Thirteen rivers flow through the city.

 Climate

 The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Nagakute is 15.5 °C. The average annual rainfall is 1641 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.9 °C, and lowest in January, at around 4.0 °C.

 Demographics

 Per Japanese census data, the population of Nagakute has increased dramatically over the past 50 years.
+The median age of a population in 2020 was 40.2 years old, the youngest in Japan.